gurulhc/gurulhc/README.md

 - [Telegram Community](https://t.me/munacommunity)

 ### Aha, we can talk about me now 😂
 I'm a visionary.
 I don't just think, i commit my time and resources.
-I'm CEO at Muna Wallet and Quru Lab, a web, mobile and blockchain development lab in Agbor, Nigeria.
+I'm CEO at Muna Wallet and Quru Lab, a web, mobile and blockchain development lab in Delta, Nigeria.
 I'm also Africa regional lead at Waves Protocol

 - 🔭 I’m currently running a software development company, building Muna Wallet and mentoring on the Blockchain space.
 - 💬 You can ask me about Africa, Cryptocurrency, Bitcoin, Blockchain and how to start career in tech.